HafeefaPC/AssistIt/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine
-- MongoDB database (local or remote) for data storage
+- Firebase database (local or remote) for data storage
 - GitHub repository for the project (e.g., [AssistIt GitHub Repository](https://github.com/HafeefaPC/AssistIt))

 ### Installation